mlochbaum/BQN/commentary/problems.md

 ### Bins is inconsistent with Index of
 In Dyalog APL, Interval Index is identical to Index Of if the left argument has no duplicate cells and every right argument cell intolerantly matches a left argument cell.
 In BQN they're off by one—Bins is one larger.
 But all the caveats for the Dyalog relation indicate this might not be so fundamental.

+### Empty left argument to Select
+Select chooses whether `𝕨` maps to axes of `𝕩` or selects from the first axis based only on its depth.
+An empty array has depth 1, so it selects no major cells.
+However, it could also select from no axes (a no-op) and in some contexts the other behavior would be surprising.

+There's a similar problem with `⟨⟩` as a left argument to `⊑`: it could be a list of no indices, or a length-0 index.
+Currently it's treated as an index, causing errors when `𝕨` is a variable-length list of indices.
+This could be mostly fixed with backwards compatibility by choosing the other way when `𝕩` has nonzero rank.

 ### Special names other than 𝕣 can't be written as modifiers
 I decided that it was better to allow `𝕨_m_𝕩` to work with no spaces than to allow `_𝕩` to be a modifier, and this rule also helps keep tokenization simple.
 But to apply `𝕩` as a modifier you have to give it a different name.
 Could actually be a good thing in that it encourages you to stick to functions, as they're nicer in lots of other ways.

 ### Exact result of Power is unspecified
 The other arithmetic functions round to nearest, and compound functions such as `⊥` have been removed.
 But Power makes no guarantees, and the result could change over time based on different special code.
 Dyadic logarithm is similar, but expected because of its inverse status.

-### Empty left argument to Select
-Select chooses whether the left argument maps to right argument axes or selects from the first axis only based on its depth.
-Without prototypes an empty array has depth 1, so it selects no major cells.
-However, it could also select from no axes (a no-op) and in some contexts the other behavior would be surprising.

 ### Unclear primitive names
 Blanket issue for names that I don't find informative: "Solo", "Bins", "Find", and "Group".